somalimbek/dadjokes/README.md

 ### Unit Tests
 ViewModels are unit tested.
-- Try the native unit testing framework and a 3rd party one as well.
+- Try the native unit testing framework first.
+- Then if there's time, refactor unit tests with a 3rd party framework.

 ### Persistent storage
 - [ ] Needs looking into.
 Ideas are SQLite or some 3rd party framework.